-Definition: Indicate the proximal location of the descending aorta procedure

-Intent/Clarification: The intent of this procedure is to define the proximal extent or coverage of the arch as defined by the zones defined on the collection form or with an open anastomosis to the mid to distal arch, without branch anastomosis, known as a hemiarch.
+Definition: Indicate the proximal location of the descending aorta procedure coverage of the arch as defined by the zones defined on the collection form or with an open anastomosis to the mid to distal arch, without branch anastomosis, known as a hemiarch.
 Zones imply the zone branches are taken or revascularized.